Englishman in New York: Content

 Sting wrote the song about the famous eccentric and gay icon Quentin Crisp, who is the "Englishman" of the title.
 The song was composed not long after Crisp had moved from London to an apartment in the Bowery in Manhattan.
 Sting had met him and Crisp remarked jokingly to the musician that he "looked forward to receiving his naturalisation papers so that I can commit a crime and not be deported."
 When Sting asked him what kind of crime, he answered, "Something glamorous, non-violent, with a dash of style.
 Crime is so rarely glamorous these days."
 Sting included this story in the liner notes of his album ...Nothing Like The Sun.

 Musical content

-The song is composed in the key of B-minor.
-It is mainly the same chord progression throughout the song (except in the bridge): Em - A - Bm.
-The functions in the key of the chords are iv - VII - i.
-The soprano saxophone that plays over the song mainly plays the minor scale in Bm.
+The song is in the key of B minor, and uses mainly the same chord progression throughout, Em - A - Bm (except in the bridge).
+These chords' functions are iv - VII - i.
+The soprano saxophone that plays over the song uses mainly notes of the B minor scale.